jimmoffitt/alert_stream/docs/notes.md

 ```
 It can handle multiple files and can be set up to monitor a folder and trigger a post for each.

+## Check for Bluesky Alerts

+### Goal

+A simple command-line Python script that continuously monitors a folder for new files, and when one is found, it is posted to Bluesky.

 ### Notes: